klis87/redux-requests/packages/redux-saga-requests/README.md

 - `onAbort: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles abort actions
 - `resetOn: action => boolean or string[]`: callback or array of action types on which reducer will reset its state to initial one, for instance `['LOGOUT']` or `action => action.type === 'LOGOUT'`, `[]` by default
-- `operations`: optional object which you can use to map write actions like update/delete to `data` update, which also adds pending state and errors for each defined operation, see more details below
+- `operations`: optional object which you can use to map write actions like update/delete to `data` update, which also adds pending state and errors for each defined operation and allows optimistic updates, see more details below

 For example:
 ```js